mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ## I Introduction

+{{% alert color="info" %}}This doc explains you how to use the Advanced Audit Trail app service together with its core module. {{% /alert %}}

-Advanced Audit Trail allows you to trace changes and use infinitely-scalable and fully-indexed data search.
+[Advanced Audit Trail](https://marketplace.mendix.com/link/component/120943) allows you to trace changes and use infinitely-scalable and fully-indexed data search.
 Once configured, the system automatically creates audit snapshots of objects to store in the audit trail.
 The audit trail is centralized and sent to a long-term data storage, and therefore supports complex search queries and keeps the operational database small and performant.

 Advanced Audit Trail employs a software stack on top of Kafka, Elasticsearch, and Kibana to leverage their utility.
 Kafka is used for long-term immutable data storage for audit data, and Elasticserach and Kibana are used to index audit data.
 You can find an integration diagram below: